yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 it simple to say copy either all of a boilerplate (e.g '.') or just a portion (e.g '/views').

-Now by default the `yo generate` command will only scaffold you out two files.
+Now by default the `yo generator` command will only scaffold you out two files.
 You may however be looking for something more fleshed out.

 <h3 id="generator-bootstrap">Generator Bootstrap</h3>